ankidroid/Anki-Android/Database-Structure.md

     usn: "usn: Update sequence number: used in same way as other usn vales in db",
     collapsed: "true when deck is collapsed",
     browserCollapsed: "true when deck collapsed in browser",
-    newToday: "two number array used somehow for custom study",
+    newToday: "two number.
+First one currently not used.
+Second is the negation (-) of the number of new cards added today by custom study",
-    timeToday: "two number array used somehow for custom study",
+    timeToday: "two number array used somehow for custom study.
+Currently unused in the code",
     dyn: "1 if dynamic (AKA filtered) deck",
     extendNew: "extended new card limit (for custom study)",
     conf: "id of option group from dconf in `col` table",
-    revToday: "two number array used somehow for custom study",
+    revToday: "two number.
+First one currently not used.
+Second is the negation (-) of the number of review cards added today by custom study",
-    lrnToday: "two number array used somehow for custom study",
+    lrnToday: "two number array used somehow for custom study.
+Currently unused in the code",
     id: "deck ID (automatically generated long)",
     mod: "last modification time",
     desc: "deck description"